energywebfoundation/ewai-market/README.md

 # PREREQUISITES

-EWAI-MARKET requires an understanding (and prior configuration) of all of the following EnergyWeb subsystems:
+The EWAI project integrates a number of newly developed (and still developing) decentralized technologies and platforms integrated together into a functioning energy marketplace prototype.
+Also, there is a considerable amount of setup involved in getting EWAI running beyond just building this repo.
+Familiarity with all of the following is required:

 1. Energy Web: https://energyweb.org
 2. Energy Web Chain (EWC): https://www.energyweb.org/technology/energy-web-chain/